Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Appendix Clinical Explainable AI Guidelines (Full Version)

 \item \textbf{Assessment method}:

-To assess if the understandability objective is met, AI designers can conduct self-assessment on an XAI technique to inspect its AI knowledge prerequisites, conduct a pilot physician usability study, or have informal conversations with clinical users to understand their minimal AI literary, and choose proper explanation techniques accordingly.
-Low-fidelity prototypes such as sketches can be used as a quick trial-and-error tool and help clinical users better vision an explanation in a clinical context. \cite{jin2021euca} provided prototyping support to identify clinical user-friendly explanations.
+To assess if the understandability objective is met, AI designers can conduct a self-assessment on an XAI technique to inspect its AI knowledge prerequisites, conduct a pilot physician usability study using low-fidelity prototypes, or have informal conversations with clinical users to understand their minimal AI literary, and choose proper explanation techniques accordingly.
+Low-fidelity prototypes such as sketches can be used as a quick trial-and-error tool and help clinical users better vision an explanation in a clinical context.
+As a reference, ~\cite{jin2021euca} provides users' understandability from 32 laypersons on 12 end-user-friendly explanation forms, and prototyping support to identify clinical user-friendly explanations.
+This assessment is usually one-time, conducted at the initial phase of a project.

 \end{itemize} \textbf{Guideline 2: Clinical relevance.}